awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 ------

-## Disabling Customer Master Keys<a name="disable-keys"></a>
+## Disabling customer master keys<a name="disable-keys"></a>

 To disable a CMK, use the [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) operation\.
 Disabling a CMK prevents it from being used in cryptographic operations\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

-For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and Disabling Keys](enabling-keys.md)\.
+For help with enabling and disabling CMKs in the AWS KMS console, see [Enabling and disabling keys](enabling-keys.md)\.

 ------
 #### [ Java ]